data-space/r-scrapers/README.md

 # Objective

 The objective of this project is to learn different web scraping techniques using R software.
-This project will focus on scraping NFL data from the web into a csv file, and cleaning the data until it is usable for analyses.
+This project will focus on scraping data from the web into a csv file, and cleaning the data until it is usable for analyses.

 Note: Proficient programming skills in R programming is expected.